RELATES TO: KRS 230.215, 230.240, 230.290, 230.310, 230.320

 Section 6.
 Subscriptions.
 (1) A subscriber to a stakes race may transfer or declare a subscription prior to the closing of entries for the race.

 (2) Joint subscriptions and entries may be made by any one (1) of the joint owners of a horse.
 Each owner shall be jointly and severally liable for all payments due.

 (3) Death of a horse or a mistake in its entry if the horse is eligible shall not release the subscriber or transferee from liability for all stakes fees due.
-Fees paid in connection with a subscription to a stakes race that is run shall not be refunded, except as otherwise stated in the conditions of a stakes race.
+Fees paid in connection with a subscription to a stakes race that is run shall not be refunded, except as otherwise stated in the conditions of the stakes race.

 (4) Death of a nominator or original subscriber to a stakes race shall not render void any subscription, entry, or right of entry.
 All rights, privileges, and obligations shall attach to the successor owner, including the legal representatives of the decedent.

 (5) If a horse is sold privately, sold at public auction, or claimed, stakes engagements for it shall be transferred automatically with the horse to its new owner.
 If the horse is transferred to a person whose license is suspended, revoked, or is otherwise ineligible to be licensed, the subscription shall be void as of the date of the transfer.